Geetha63/MS-Teams-Scripts/GuestRestrictionForGivenTeams/README.md

  If you have provided the correct credentials it will give success status `admin_consent = True`

- Now press Y to proceed further in script
+ Now press Y to proceed further in the script

  Script will take the input from _input.csv_